-2.24.
-Sevenoaks is recognised as having one of the busiest planning departments in Kent, with an average of 715 applications being determined over the last 3 years.
+2.28.
+Sevenoaks is recognised as having one of the busiest planning departments in Kent, with an average of 571 major and minor applications per year being determined over the last 3 years.
 The table below sets out the Council's performance over the previous 3 years in relation to the number of planning applications determined within statutory time limits.
 The table shows that the Council has consistently had high percentages of determination of planning applications in time.

 Year Majors Minors

-2020/21 89.29% 83.80%

 2021/22 92.59% 80.24%

 2022/23 97.33% 87.76%

-2.25.
+2023/24 100% 94.64%

+2.29.
 Therefore, in this respect the Council is working well towards increasing the delivery of suitable sites across the District.
-It is worth noting that despite impacts of Covid-19 the Council is consistently determining planning applications in a timely manner.